-If you have perfume allergies, we strongly recommend taking a look at our neutral/scent-free products which don't contain perfumes or essential oils, making them suitable for even the most sensitive skin.
+If you have perfume allergies, we strongly recommend taking a look at our scent-free products which don't contain perfumes or essential oils, making them suitable for even the most sensitive skin.

 If you are allergic to several perfumes or have very sensitive skin, going completely fragrance free may be the best solution.

-Sensitive skin experts for over 20 years, Green People produce a huge selection of scent-free products so that you can care for your skin safe in the knowledge that your skin won’t react.
+Sensitive skin experts for over 20 years, Green People has produced a huge selection of scent-free products so that you can care for your skin safe in the knowledge that your skin won’t react.

 Perfumes are also found in a huge array of other products such as washing powders, kitchen and bathroom cleaners, air fresheners, candles and tissues – to name just a few.

 Unfortunately for people who have perfume allergies this means that many products are completely unsuitable.

 What are the symptoms of a perfume allergy?

 Are you one of the many people in the UK that suffer from an allergy to perfume?
 An allergy to perfume is a one of the most common skin allergies and it can define so much of what you can use on your body and in your home.

 If you are allergic to perfume, you may react in a number of ways.
 Skin reactions are quite common, with rashes, redness, itching or dermatitis often appearing in the area of skin which came into contact with the perfume.